 Unlike many areas of Canada that are under snow a portion of the year, the hiking trails are open year-round in Tofino and are actually much more peaceful in the winter months when the main tourist season has died off.

-4. Storm Watch in Winter
+7. Storm Watch in Late Fall

 To see one of the area's most spectacular displays of nature, come to Tofino in the late fall or winter, during storm season.
 Huge waves, often reaching up to six meters (20 feet), reveal the power of the ocean in jaw-dropping fashion between the start of November and the end of February.

 Beyond the shores of Tofino is an uninterrupted stretch of ocean, with nothing between here and Japan.
 Storms generated by the warmer ocean temperatures and the cool air masses at this time of year make for powerful lows.
 The resulting storms and waves attract photographers, surfers, and nature lovers, but it's also a great time of year to enjoy a romantic getaway.